lukerbs/ScriptMonkey/README.md

 1. Import `codemonkey` in your Python script.
 2. Call `codemonkey.run()` to activate the error handler.
-3. Run your code, and let Codemonkey handle any errors that occur.
+3. Run your code, and let CodeMonkey handle any errors that occur.

 ### Example